Sample Answer

 Just in Time (JIT) Analysis

 Just in Time (JIT) is a philosophy that defines how a business develops its supply chain strategies.
 A company’s JIT philosophy influences its relationships with its suppliers, customers, and employees.
 In its simplest form, JIT means getting the right amount of goods in the right place at the right time (Reid and Sanders, 2016).
 It aims to maximize production volume while minimizing waste and maintaining continuous improvement.
 Zara employs various strategies that contribute to its JIT philosophy.
-This paper aims to perform a JIT analysis and an evaluation of the Zara supply chain management.
+This paper seeks to perform a JIT analysis and evaluate the Zara supply chain management.

 Zara’s Use of JIT

 First, the company integrates the entire supply chain with the help of information technology.
-The communication and internet systems, such as the company’s website and the internal information systems for the employees, ensure that all the important stakeholders are connected.
+The communication and internet systems, such as the company’s website and the internal information systems for the employees, ensure that all the critical stakeholders are connected.
 Through these systems, the company collects information on the customers.
 They check data on the sales trends and fashion trends required at a given time.
-With this information, the company is able to ascertain the types of products that are being demanded in the market and estimate the quantities they will be able to sell.
-As a result, the company is able to produce the right quantities of clothing on average to minimize wastage through surplus production.
-The market data also enables them to produce the type of quality that is demanded in the market.
-Zara also minimizes waste and ensures the utmost quality by having a specific production process.
-The production process uses the same processes to ensure that there is minimal development of product defects.
-With minimal defective products, the company is able to maintain quality at a maximum level while minimizing wastage.
+With this information, the company can ascertain the types of products demanded in the market and estimate the quantities they can sell.
+As a result, the company can produce the right amounts of clothing on average to minimize wastage through surplus production.
+The market data also enables them to make the type of quality demanded in the market.
+Zara also minimizes waste and ensures quality through a specific production process.
+The production process uses the same techniques to ensure minimal development of product defects.
+The company can maintain quality at a maximum level with minimal defective products while minimizing wastage.

 Supply Chain Management

-Zara has also developed some supply chain management strategies that aim at supporting its JIT production philosophy.
-Supply chain management is a vital business function that coordinates all the activities that take place in the supply chain (Christopher, 2016).
-Supply chain management activities coordinate the movement of goods from the suppliers to the manufacturers, then to the distributors and the consumers.
+Zara has also developed some supply chain management strategies to support its JIT production philosophy.
+Supply chain management is a vital business function that coordinates all the activities in the supply chain (Christopher, 2016).
+Supply chain management activities correspond to the movement of goods from the suppliers to the manufacturers, then to the distributors and the consumers.

 Conclusion

 Effective management of the supply chain is essential for a business’s success.
-A business must be able to ensure the smooth movement of products from the suppliers to the customers.
+A company must ensure the smooth movement of products from the suppliers to the customers.
 Zara uses a JIT philosophy to ensure that the right supplies are available to consumers in time.
 The company minimizes waste and maintains the best possible quality at a given time.

 References